Amazon Kindle Loopholes 2025-2026: What Works

 This formalized what ebook readers had long suspected: you don't own your Kindle books.
 You own a license that Amazon can revoke, restrict, or modify at any time.
 You can't resell a Kindle book.
 You can't lend one indefinitely.
 You can't bequeath your Kindle library in a will.

 Coverage from eReadersForum and Good e-Reader sparked widespread discussion about digital ownership rights.
-Many readers recalled the ironic 2009 incident where Amazon remotely deleted copies of George Orwell's 1984 from customers' Kindles — a move that now seemed less like an aberration and more like a preview of the licensing model Amazon always intended.
+Many readers recalled the ironic 2009 incident where Amazon remotely deleted copies of George Orwell's 1984 from customers' Kindles.
+That move now seemed less like an aberration and more like a preview of the licensing model Amazon always intended.

 The licensing disclosure didn't break any technical workaround.
 But it removed the ambiguity that many readers relied on to justify extracting text from books they believed they owned.
 When you think you own a book, copying a chapter feels like a right.
 When you know you're licensing it, the same action feels legally uncertain.